nathqnleee/OptiRide/README.md

 # OptiRide
-Landing page for OptiRide project for Deloitte ThinkTech 2024 (application hidden due to integration of private company database)
+Landing page for OptiRide project for Deloitte ThinkTech 2024 (application hidden due to usage of private company datasets)